yildizmy/pet-clinic/backend/src/main/resources/docs/how_to_run.md

 ### Troubleshooting

-* If there is any process using the same port of with the application (port 3000), _"port is already in use"_ error is encountered.
+* If there is any process using the same port of the application, _"ports are not available"_ or _"port is already in use"_ errors might be encountered.
 In this situation, terminating that process and restarting the related containers will fix the problem.
+If the problem continues, delete the containers (db, backend and frontend) and re-run the `docker compose` command in the previous step.

 <br/>